Program Overview

 CHEM 210 General Chemistry I 5 units

-PSYC 100 General Psychology 3 units
+PSYC C1000 Introduction to Psychology 3 units

-List A: Select one course (3 units) from the following: Units
+LIST A: Select one course (3 units) from the following: Units

 ECON 100 Principles of Macro Economics 3 units